Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 It was basically because he needed health insurance, and I had a job that would give that to him.

-So my God, these people admit they got married for health care.
+So, my God, these people admit they got married for health care.

-This is not just professional leeches, snurtedly.
+This is what it's not just professional leeches, snerdly.

 Look at what this kind of cradle-to-grave socialism is doing to our culture.

-One kiss on a beanbag chair, you head over to the justice of the peace in Manhattan, you get married for health care.
+One kiss on a beanbag chair, you head over to the Justice of the Peace in Manhattan, you get married for health care.

 But four years later, there is now irony in the fact that the couple could soon divorce for the same reason.